SAUSy-Lab/utsc-transit-study/README.md

 ## UTSC-transit-study

-a map and some code for a study on commuting patterns and transit reliability for UTSC
+Code for a study on commuting patterns and transit reliability for UTSC.

-the map is live here: https://sausy-lab.github.io/utsc-transit-study/map.html

-a report will be uploaded soon
+A report will be uploaded soon and the web map is live [here](https://sausy-lab.github.io/utsc-transit-study/map.html).